Top Market News: What Happened In Investing Today

 (Is this some SortaDream about SodaStream?
 Wikipedia)

-SodaStream's (SODA) CEO bought about $1 million in stock yesterday.
+SodaStream's (NASDAQ:SODA) CEO bought about $1 million in stock yesterday.
 What do we think?
 Revenue's up 9% in five years after a few ups and downs.
 Gross margin sits around 50%, SG&A around 40%, net margin ranges from 2% to 10% in the past five years.
 All this is better than I would've expected, but I don't know about a 20 PE.
 In today's market, maybe that qualifies as cheap.
 Would you be concerned that SodaStream has had its day in the sun, new entrants may emerge, or people could simply go back to drinking soda water out of cans?
 Did you know the stock traded around $12 to $13 in early 2016?
 That's a 4x return.
 Good job to anyone who spotted that opportunity.

 See also: New highs for stocks.